Jynx/java_restful_service/README.md

 LIQUIBASE
 ------------
 - Configure the liquibase.properties file to match your DB credentials.
 This includes username, password, and URL.
-- run the following command and confirm that the tables were created correctly:
+- Run the following command and confirm that the tables were created correctly:

 ```
 mvn liquibase:update